wcmoody/cvblog/_posts/2016-12-30-holiday-hack-challenge-writeup.markdown

 ![1978](/assets/images/holidayhack2016/1978.png)

 1978 North Pole greets us with a nice piece of snow art showing us the year.
 1978 also has a nice sepia tint.
 No need to grab a newspaper to confirm the date.
-The creativity of the Counter Hack team with 1978 is some of the most fun of the entire game.
+The creativity of the CounterHack team with 1978 is some of the most fun of the entire game.
 Each elf's conversation is loaded with puns about "future" technologies and closely relates to what they tell you in 2016.
 For instance **Holly Evergreen** who in 2016 provides you the Cranbian image once you assemble all the parts, has the following to say:

 >>My aunt gave me her famous Cran Pi recipe, which seems simple - there are only five ingredients!
 But I don't understand these instructions.
 What do you mean the heat sinks?